 Learning Latin in the ‘Hood

-Boys’ Latin Charter School sits in west Philadelphia, but it doesn’t employ metal detectors and security guards.
+Boys’ Latin Charter School sits in west Philadelphia, but despite the high-crime locale, it doesn’t employ metal detectors and security guards.
 It relies, instead, on strong educator-student relationships and expectations, and a parent-backed commitment to student success.
 And all of its students learn Latin.

 During his enrollment, Wells’ son was diagnosed with a sleep disorder.
 Boys’ Latin faculty and staff immediately responded.